A Guide to Substance Use Disorders & Alcoholism

 There are many different terms used in drug addiction to describe the problem.
-Older diagnostic manuals differentiated between those who abused a drug or alcohol and dependence upon the drug, but the DSM-5 doesn’t.
-The DSM-5 (the newest diagnostic manual of mental disorders) simply refers to substance use disorders to describe any addiction to any drug or alcohol (with different codes that identify the substance being abused).
+Older diagnostic manuals differentiated between those who abused a drug or alcohol and dependence upon the drug, but the latest diagnostic manual, the DSM-5, doesn’t.
+The DSM-5 simply refers to substance use disorders to describe any addiction to any drug or alcohol (with different codes that identify the substance being abused).
 For the most part, all of these terms — addiction, drug abuse, substance abuse, alcoholism — can be used interchangeably.

-Grappling with an addiction is rarely easy, because of structural brain changes that occur with constant substance or alcohol use.
-While inpatient programs (“rehab”) are often found in popular media, research studies suggest they are no more effective than structured, intensive outpatient programs for addiction treatment.
+Grappling with an addiction is rarely easy, because of its habitual nature as well as structural brain changes that occur with constant substance or alcohol use.
+While inpatient programs (“rehab”) are often found in popular media, research studies suggest they are no more effective than structured, intensive outpatient programs — which are also less expensive — for addiction treatment.
 All addiction treatment is focused on the use of individual and group psychotherapy sessions to help a person understand how their life is negatively impacted by the addiction, and learn how to cope without the substance.

 Learn more: Frequently Asked Questions About Alcoholism